Martin Tritschler

-Martin Tritschler (October 22, 1814 – January 6, 1894) was a manufacturer and retailer of clocks that arrived in Mexico in 1833 from Germany, and was thus part of the first generation of non-Spanish immigrants after independence.
+Martin Tritschler (October 22, 1814 – January 6, 1894) was a manufacturer and retailer of clocks who arrived in Mexico in 1833 from Germany, and was thus part of the first generation of non-Spanish immigrants after independence.
 He also participated prominently in the war against the United States, gave aid to the victims of the explosion of the Colecturía de San Andrés, during the Second French Intervention, and in 1873 he became the first man to fly the flag of Mexico on the summit of Pico de Orizaba.
 He was the father of Mexican archbishops Martín Tritschler y Córdova and Guillermo Tritschler y Córdova.

 Early life

 Tritschler was born in a farmhouse within the Black Forest, now part of Baden-Württemberg, Germany.
 As a consequence of primogeniture, he left the farm and moved to Mexico.

 Life in Mexico

 Tritschler opened his clockmaking workshop in Puebla and it soon prospered.
 The type of clocks he specialized in were cuckoo clocks.
 The demand was such that he need a full team of employees, providing work to several Mexican workers.
 The success of his business and the hospitality he encountered, encouraged him to definitively settle in the country and ask for Mexican citizenship, which he attained on April 18, 1844.